iotaledger/iota-wiki/shimmer/docs/iota.js/docs/tutorials/nft-transactions/04-nft-transaction.md

 ---
-description: "Update an NFT’s state using a transaction with iota.js."
+description: 'Update an NFT’s state using a transaction with iota.js.'
 image: /img/client_banner.png
 keywords:
   - tutorial
   - NFT
   - output
   - transaction
 ---

 # Create an NFT Transaction